Ishmam156/bdmap-coverage/README.md

 -   Amazon S3 Bucket for remote image hosting
 -   Material UI as UI Kit and styling

+#### Set-up Instructions

+-   For development, make sure to set up .env file with the appropiate information.
+The keys have been provided and the values need to be populated there.
+In most production solutions, the environment variables should be easy to provide globally.
+-   It might be wise to set up 2 databases, one for development and one for production.
+The server side has been programmed to check the enivornment variable, and based on that it will either choose the production DB or the development DB.
+-   The app currently is based on MongoDB.
+To start a boilerplate version of the app, a mongoDB account will be needed and the mongoose.js file can be used to set up the distrcts in the DB as well as the Employees in the DB.
+Further details are provided in the mongoose.js file.
+-   Change the title of the website at the root level index.html file
+-   Set up AWS S3 bucket to enable remote image uploading and add the access information in the .env file.
+This [video](https://www.youtube.com/watch?v=yGYeYJpRWPM) was of great help.
+-   Change the global colors in `client/assets/custom.scss` to style the map accordinly.
+A main color is provided for the overall website as well as 3 color shades for the map ranging from 0 to double.
+-   Change the global palette colors in `client/components/theme.js` to style the website accordinly.
+This can be done to ensure your organization or team's preferred color is used everywhere in the website.
+-   Change the global long and short title of website in `client/util/common.js` to ensure website has the appropiate navbar title on desktop and mobile view.
+-   Change the logo, favicon and loading gif in `client/assets` to ensure website has the common images that you want.
+-   You can check out the `client/services` directory to see how the API URLs are set up.
+Ideally the routes should work out of the box.

 ## Folder Structure

 frontend / client